cleverbase/wallet-secure-crypto-commons/sci/README.md

 The wallet provider provides a **voucher** to a user.
 The voucher is the capability to activate the WSCA configuration as an identification means of either an unverified user or a verified user, with a provider-specified authentication mechanism.

-During activation, the user sets a **person identification number** (PIN) for subsequent user authentication.
+During activation, the user sets a **person identification number** (PIN) for subsequent user authentication and authorisation.

+Each authentication and authorisation requires a **challenge**.
+This is a capability that may be used only once and may pose additional constraints, such as a time limit.

 The user provides a **WSCA instruction** which is a sequence of applicatives from a predefined instruction set.
 The reason for sequencing is that several wallet actions require multiple cryptographic operations, such as a combination of proving possession and decrypting attribute values.